-THE 2ND INTERNATIONAL CONFERENCE ON LITERATURE FOR CHILDREN AND YOUNG ADULTS
+4TH INTERNATIONAL CONFERENCE ON CHILDREN AND YOUNG ADULTS’ LITERATURE

 Keynote speakers: